Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: INTRODUCTION

-The design elements of a three-dimensional interconnected system are its components, their 3D spatial locations and orientations, their port valencies, interconnections, and the crossings of their interconnections.
-Unlike 2D system layout enumeration performed in the development of very large scale integrated circuits (VLSI), the 3D spatial layout enumeration problem is fundamentally different and even more challenging.
-More specifically, even for a given system architecture, options exist for how the interconnects are routed relative to one another and to the components (e.g., say, should duct A go over cable B or under, or should a pipe be routed through the hole in the casing, or around the edge of the casing, etc.).
+The design elements of any three-dimensional interconnected engineering system are its components, their 3D spatial locations and orientations, their port valencies, interconnections (diameters/sizes and trajectories), and the crossings between their interconnections.
+Unlike 2D system layout enumeration and optimization performed in the design of very large scale integrated circuits (VLSI)~\cite{Sharma2014_VLSI_OptimizationSurvey, Devadas1995ASO, Agnesina2020VLSIPP, BakerAlawieh2019GenerativeLI, Bunglowala2009OptimizationOH, Jung2016OpenDesignFD, Nath2015ANA, Geetha2017DesignMA, Kumar2020ReviewOV, Dewan2020NPSeparateAN, Held2011CombinatorialOI, Kaeslin2014TopDownDV}, the 3D spatial layout enumeration problem is fundamentally different and an even more challenging problem as described in Ref.~\cite{Peddada2021b, Peddada2022a, peddada2023automated}.
+More specifically, even for a given system architecture, options exist for how the interconnects are routed relative to one another and to the components (for example, say, should duct A go over cable B or under, or should a pipe be routed through the hole in the casing, or around the edge of the casing, etc.).
 These are topologically discrete design differences.
-To cater to that need, in this paper we have identified a mathematical design representation to describe 3D interconnected spatial layouts as \textit{spatial graph diagrams (SGDs)}.
+To cater to that need, in this article we have identified a viable mathematical design representation to describe 3D interconnected spatial layouts as \textit{spatial graph diagrams (SGDs)}.